pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 1. Create a `main.tf` file:

-- Use the `data` block to define the data source of TiDB Cloud.
-It consists of the data source type and the data source name.
-In this example, the data source type is `tidbcloud_project` and the name is `example_project`.
-The prefix of the type maps to the name of the provider.
+- Use the `data` block to define the data source of TiDB Cloud, including the data source type and the data source name.
+For example, to define the project data source, you need to specify the type name as `tidbcloud_project` and the data source name as your project name.
 - Use the `output` block to get the information, and expose the information for other Terraform configurations to use.
 It works similarly to returned values in programming languages.
 See [Terraform documentation](https://www.terraform.io/language/values/outputs) for more details.

 You can find all the supported configurations for the data sources and resources [here](https://registry.terraform.io/providers/tidbcloud/tidbcloud/latest/docs).